cfengine/documentation/reference/language-concepts/classes.markdown

 with [`cf-monitord`][cf-monitord], i.e. if both are running with privilege, and the `/var/cfengine/state/env_data` file is secure.

-You can also use the built-in `classesmatching()` function to get a list of all the defined classes in a list, inside CFEngine policy itself.  `classesmatching()` is especially useful because it also lets you specify tag regular expressions.
+The `classesmatching()` function searches using a regular expression for classes matching a given name and or tag.

 **See also**: The ```--show-vars``` option for `cf-promises` and the
 ```--show-evaluated-vars``` option for `cf-agent`.